-- 1.1.
-In recent years, the security threat posed to organisations around the globe from cyber-attacks, malware and associated threats, has increased exponentially.
-The "WannaCry" ransomware attacks are a high-profile example. - 1.2.
+- 3. In recent years, the security threat posed to organisations around the globe from cyber attacks, malware and associated threats, has increased exponentially.
+Most of us will remember only too well the "WannaCry" ransomware attacks that took place last year. - 4.
 On 12 May 2017, security companies noticed that a piece of malicious software known as WannaCry was spreading across the internet, first in the UK and Spain, and then around the world.
 It would reach 230,000 computers in 48 hours, an unprecedented scale of infection according to Europol, Europe's international police agency.
 WannaCry rendered useless some of the computers that help run Britain's National Health Service (NHS), causing ambulances to be diverted and shutting down non-emergency services.
-It also infected machines at Telefónica, Spain's biggest telecommunications company; at Hainan, a Chinese airline; and even in Russia's interior ministry. - 1.3.
-However, whilst WannaCry was perhaps one of the more high-profile attacks, it was one of a number of attacks that have been perpetrated since the early 2000s and was not actually the worst.
-Other worms-Conficker, MyDoom, ILOVEYOU-caused billions of pounds of damage in the 2000s. - 1.4.
+It also infected machines at Telefónica, Spain's biggest telecommunications company; at Hainan, a Chinese airline; and even in Russia's interior ministry.

+- 5. However, whilst WannaCry was perhaps one of the more high profile attacks, it was one of a number of attacks that have been perpetrated since the early 2000s and was not actually the worst.
+Other worms-Conficker, MyDoom, ILOVEYOU-caused billions of dollars of damage in the 2000s. - 6.
 There is no reason to believe that the threat to systems around the world will do anything other than increase.
-Whilst the London Fire Brigade has multi-layered defence systems already in place such as anti-virus scanning, web-filtering and a strategy to implement security patches regularly, it currently lacks an overarching cyber defence system. - 1.5.
+Whilst the Brigade has multi-layered defence systems already in place such as antivirus scanning, web-filtering and a strategy to implement security patches regularly, we currently lack an overarching cyber defence system. - 7.
 The Brigade itself was unaffected by the WannaCry ransomware.
-This was due in no small part to the efforts of ICT staff who worked constantly over the period in question to ensure that all reasonable precautions had been taken to protect Brigade systems against this threat.
-This included isolating the Brigade from the internet for a period of time. - 1.6.
-The Brigade is looking to take positive action in relation to the ever-changing cyber threat and this will include adhering to the 'Cyber Essentials' certification (self-certification) process run by the National Cyber Security Centre (NSCC) and potentially seeking accreditation against the Cyber Essential Plus standard (which requires external accreditation). - 1.7.
-However, as the nature and frequency of threats evolve and increase, it is clear that the Brigade needs to adopt a more proactive stance.
-A cyber defence system will help the Brigade to identify and minimise the chances of its operations being impacted by potential future cyber attacks. - 1.8.
-Report LFC-0152 to the London Fire Commissioner sought approval to accept a tender for the supply of Cyber Defence System software for the Brigade.
-The system will protect the Brigade's information, systems and associated assets from hostile / malicious cyber threats. seeks approval to procure two now replacement Fireboats.
-The Commissioner's Board have considered and recommended the proposal to the Commissioner, who has indicated in-principle support pending prior consent to spend from the Deputy Mayor.
-The Deputy Mayor for Fire and Resilience also considered the proposals to the Commissioner in report LFC-0152 at her Fire and Resilience Board on 9 April 2019 and indicated her support.
+This was due in no small part to the efforts of ICT staff who worked constantly over the weekend in question to ensure that all reasonable precautions had been taken to protect Brigade systems against this threat.
+This included isolating the Brigade from the internet for a period of time. - 8.
+The Brigade is looking to take positive action in relation to the ever-changing cyber threat and this will include adhering to the "Cyber Essentials" certification (self-certification) process run by the National Cyber Security Centre (NSCC) and potentially seeking accreditation against the Cyber Essential Plus standard (which requires external accreditation). - 9.
+However, as the nature and frequency of threats evolve and increase, it is clear that we need to adopt a more proactive stance.
+A cyber defence system will help the Brigade to identify and minimise the chances of its operations being impacted by potential future cyber attacks.